Pausanias Analysis

 English Translation

 Here the river has its sources.
 It rises from the earth, not always quietly, but mostly—especially when midday draws near—it produces a sound as it wells upward, which resembles the bellowing of a bull.
-Lilaia possesses a climate suitably temperate during the various seasons—in autumn, summer, and spring—but the mountain Parnassos prevents its winter from being equally mild.
+Lilaea possesses a climate suitably temperate during the various seasons—in autumn, summer, and spring—but the mountain Parnassus prevents its winter from being equally mild.

 Proper Nouns